 FLAC (Free Lossless Audio Codec) A common free lossless codec

-MQA (Master Quality Authenticated) A backward-compatible lossless codec that applies a digital fingerprint to a file to guarantee it was sourced from the original master recording
+MQA (Master Quality Authenticated) A digital audio file format that applies a digital fingerprint to a file to guarantee it was sourced from the original master recording

 MP3 (MPEG audio layer 3) A very common lossy codec